ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 ```
 {: codeblock}

-From the above example, the derivations are as follows:
+From the preceding example, the derivations are as follows:

 * /mnt/vpcstorage/tools - this is used to create and share all the LSF binaries as the shared directory.
 It stores all the logs and configurations.
-* /mnt/scale/tools - this is the NFS mount point created on the CES node.
+* /mnt/scale/tools - this is the NFS mount point that is created on the CES node.
-* /mnt/scale/data - this is the NFS mount point created on the CES node.
+* /mnt/scale/data - this is the NFS mount point that is created on the CES node.
 * For sharing the `nfs_share`, the automation needs <cluster-prefix-ces.cesscale.com>.
     1. The `resource_prefix` value for {{site.data.keyword.scale_short}}, such as **LSF**.
     2. A hyphen (-).